Variable Clustering via Distributionally Robust Nodewise Regression: Acknowledgement

-Wang gratefully acknowledges financial support through an NSF grant DMS-2210907 and a start-up grant at Columbia University.
-Zhou gratefully acknowledges financial support through a start-up grant and the Nie Center for Intelligent Asset Management at Columbia University.
+Kaizheng Wang acknowledges financial support through an NSF grant DMS-2210907 and a start-up grant at Columbia University.
+Xun Yu Zhou acknowledges financial support through a start-up grant and the Nie Center for Intelligent Asset Management at Columbia University.